saroj8455/firstclass/README.md

 - [ ] create a sticky top navbar with breadcumb
 - [ ] create a filter box based brand,price,category etc
 - [ ] render the dummy products with responsive manner
+- [ ] create a filter for category and price